Minna Technologies, a subscription management tool for banking customers, raises $18.8M – TechCrunch

 With the proliferation of subscription services, combined with our lives becoming almost 100% digital, there’s a rising need to be able to manage these services.
 But most banks don’t have much of an answer.
 Step in Minna Technologies, which sells in its subscription management services into banking apps.

 Founded in Gothenburg, Sweden in 2016, Minna enables customers to manage subscription services via their existing bank’s app.
 Using Minna, customers can terminate subscriptions just from their banking app, automatically, cutting the data and financial ties between the merchant and customer.
-The platform can also notify customers when a free trial is about to end and facilitates utilities switching allowing them to find better deals.
+The platform can also notify customers when a free trial is about to end and facilitates utilities switching, allowing them to find better deals.
 So far, Minna has partnerships with Lloyds Banking Group, Swedbank and ING.

 Minna’s technology reduces the burden on a bank’s call centers, plus banks can also benefit financially from Minna’s role in facilitating utility switching, raising the prospect of banks becoming marketplaces.

-The appearance of Minna suggests that the first wave of neo-banks is about to be accompanied by a second wave of overlayed services such as this.
+The appearance of Minna suggests that the first wave of neo-banks is about to be accompanied by a second wave of overlaid services such as this.
 The average European is spending £301 (€333) a month on 11 subscriptions, which is predicted to increase to £459 (€508) a month on 17 subscriptions by 2025.
-IDC predicts that by 2050, 50% of the world’s largest enterprises will focus the majority of their businesses on digitally enhanced products, services, and experiences.
+IDC predicts that by 2050, 50% of the world’s largest enterprises will focus the majority of their businesses on digitally enhanced products, services and experiences.
 Subscriptions are even coming from car makers such as Volvo.

 Joakim Sjöblom, CEO and co-founder of Minna Technologies, said: “Over the past four years the subscription economy has exploded from Spotify and Netflix to even iPhones and cars.
 It’s becoming increasingly difficult for consumers to keep track of the payments and harder for banks to handle inquiries to shut them down.
 Minna’s tech improves the procedure for banks by simplifying the process, as well as providing an in-demand digital product that consumers are starting to expect from their financial institutions.”